ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

-# Creating and Hosting a Personal API with Flask and CodeCapsules
+# Creating and Hosting a Personal API with Flask and Code Capsules

 ## What is an API and why care?